 The first commercial electricity was produced by turbine 51 on September 1, 1967, a month before the deadline set in the construction permit.
 On September 29, 1967, Seattle Mayor Dorm Braman (1901-1980) formally dedicated the dam.
 By December, all four turbines were producing 600,000 kilowatts of electricity.
 City Light shipped the power to the Bonneville Power Administration for "wheeling" (power is added to the system and City Light draws off an equivalent amount) to Seattle, 300 miles away.
 Final cost of the project was $94 million, just under budget.

-In 1982, the Federal Energy Commission approved City Light's request to add two more generating units to the Boundary power house, which had been constructed to allow for such an expansion.
+In 1982, the Federal Energy Regulatory Commission (FERC), successor to the FPC, approved City Light's request to add two more generating units to the Boundary power house, which had been constructed to allow for such an expansion.
 Unit 55 came online in October 1985 and Unit 56 followed in December.
 The total output of Boundary Dam is now (2000) 1,024,000 kilowatts at peak, and it accounts for 50 percent of the hydro-electricity consumed by Seattle.
 Surplus power is sold to other utilities and to the Bonneville Power Administration.